Tugduoff/RType/CONTRIBUTING.md

 ## Releases

-Here we will explain how to files located in the [release page](https://github.com/Tugduoff/RType/releases) of Github are  produced
+Here we will explain how the files located in the [release page](https://github.com/Tugduoff/RType/releases) of Github are  produced

 #### Windows
+On windows we simply launch the build script (`windows_build_rtype.bat`), and then zip the produced bin folder.

 #### Linux
+On Linux you have to launch the build script named `build_and_fetch_binaries.sh` which will build the project inside a Debian and Fedora docker container and which will the get the .tar archive produced.